-used here has considerable diversity as evident in the variability seen across neuronal models both in representative spike trains and their fI curves (Figure 2).
+Considerable diversity is present in the set of neuronal models used as evident in the variability seen across neuronal models both in representative spike trains and their fI curves (Figure 2).
 The models chosen all fire repetitively and do not exhibit bursting.
-Some models, such as Cb stellate and RS inhibitory models, display type I firing whereas others such as Cb stellate $\Delta K_V 1.1$ and STN models have type II firing.
-Type I firing is characterized by continuous fI curve (i.e. firing rate is continuous) generated through a saddle-node on invariant cycle bifurcation and type II firing is characterized by a discontinuity in the fI curve (i.e. a jump occurs from no firing to firing at a certain frequency) due to a Hopf bifurcation (Ermentrout, 1996; Ermentrout and Chow, 2002).
-Other models lie on a continuum between these prototypical firing classifications.
-Most neuronal models exhibit hysteresis with ascending and descending ramps eliciting spikes with different thresholds, however STN + $K_V1.1$ , STN $\Delta K_V1.1$ , Cb stellate $\Delta K_V1.1$ have large hysteresis (Figure 2).
+Some models, such as Cb stellate 187 and RS inhibitory models, display type I firing whereas others such as Cb stellate $\Delta K_V 1.1$ and STN 188 models have type II firing.
+Type I firing is characterized by continuous fI curve (i.e. firing rate 189 is continuous) generated through a saddle-node on invariant cycle bifurcation and type II firing is 190 characterized by a discontinuity in the fI curve (i.e. a jump occurs from no firing to firing at a certain 191 frequency) due to a Hopf bifurcation (Ermentrout, 1996; Ermentrout and Chow, 2002).
+Other 192 models lie on a continuum between these prototypical firing classifications.
+Most neuronal models 193 exhibit hysteresis with ascending and descending ramps eliciting spikes with different thresholds, 194 however STN + $K_V$ 1.1, STN $\Delta K_V$ 1.1, Cb stellate $\Delta K_V$ 1.1 have large hysteresis (Figure 2).
+195

-200 Sensitivity analysis
+196 Sensitivity analysis

-Sensitivity analyses are used to understand how input model parameters contribute to the output of 201 a model (Saltelli, 2002).
-In other words, sensitivity analyses are used to understand how sensitive 202 the output of a model is to a change in input or model parameters.
-One-factor-a-time sensitivity 203 analysis involve altering one parameter at a time and enable the comparison of a given alteration in 204 current parameters across models.
-Changes in gating $V{1/2}$ and slope factor k as well as the current 205 conductance affect AUC (Figure 3 A, B and C).
-Heterogeneity in the correlation between gating 206 and conductance changes and AUC occurs across models for most currents.
-In these cases some of 207 the models display non-monotonic relationships (i.e. | Kendall $\tau | \neq$ ).
-However, shifts in A current 208 activation $V{1/2}$ , changes in KV1.1 activation $V{1/2}$ and slope, and changes in A current conductance 209 display consistent monotonic relationships across models.
-Alterations in gating $V{1/2}$ and slope factor k as well as the current conductance also play a role in 211 determining rheobase (Figure 4 A, B and C).
+A one-factor-a-time sensitivity analysis enables the comparison of a given alteration in current 197 parameters across models.
+Changes in gating $V{1/2}$ and slope factor k as well as the current con-198 ductance affect AUC (Figure 3 A, B and C).
+Heterogeneity in the correlation between gating and 199 conductance changes and AUC occurs across models for most currents.
+In these cases some of the 200 models display non-monotonic relationships 201 (i.e. |Kendall $\tau$ | $\neq$ 1).
+However, shifts in A current activation $V{1/2}$ , changes in KV1.1 activation 202 $V{1/2}$ and slope, and changes in A current conductance display consistent monotonic relationships 203 across models.
+204 Alterations in gating $V{1/2}$ and slope factor k as well as the current conductance also play a role in 205 determining rheobase (Figure 4 A, B and C).
 Shifts in half activation of gating properties are similarly correlated with rheobase across models, however Kendall $\tau$ values departing from -1 indicate non-monotonic relationships between K current $V{1/2}$ and rheobase in some models (Figure 4A).
 Changes in Na current inactivation, $K_V 1.1$ current inactivation and A current activation have affect rheobase with positive and negative correlations in different models (Figure 4B).
 Departures from monotonic relationships occur in some models as a result of K current activation, $K_V 1.1$ current inactivation and A current activation in some models.
 Current conductance magnitude alterations affect rheobase similarly across models (Figure 4C).